Holiday Shores, Illinois

 Holiday Shores is an unincorporated community and census-designated place (CDP) in Madison County, Illinois, United States.
 Its population was 2,840 as of the 2020 census.

+History

+Development of Holiday Shores began in 1965 around the man-made Holiday Lake, which covers approximately 430 acres.
+Madison County's growth-management plan describes the unincorporated community as established in 1967.

+The county plan identifies Holishor Association as the community's private membership association.
+In 2016, the association's membership voted to explore incorporating Holiday Shores as a municipality.

 Geography

 Holiday Shores is in northern Madison County and consists of housing surrounding Holiday Lake, a reservoir on Joulters Creek.
 The lake outlet is a quarter mile north of Paddock Creek, a south-flowing tributary of Cahokia Creek, which continues southwest to the Mississippi River near Hartford.

 The community is 15 mi east of Alton, 10 mi north of Edwardsville, the Madison county seat, and 30 mi northeast of St. Louis.